Darazaki/AutoDayNightThemeSwitch/README.md

 ![Screen pic](images/screenshot.png)

-- Customize your day/night GTK themes
+- Customize your day/night GTK & GNOME Shell themes
+- Run custom commands when day/night comes
 - Tweak when the day/night change happen
 - Edit how often the extension should look for the day/night change (Advanced)

 ## Limitations

-- You cannot change the GTK theme the usual way anymore, use `adnts`'s preferences panel instead
+- Changing the GTK/GNOME Shell theme the usual during the daytime way will only set it for the day state and won't change it for the night state (same with changing it during the night state), use `adnts`'s preferences panel instead
-  - Note: No modifications to your system are made, it's just that this extension will assume what is inside its preferences is the theme you want and it will always change it back to that
-- It can **only** change the GTK theme
-- It cannot run custom scripts
 - 24h format only in the preferences
+- There is no guarantee that the day/night commands are ran only once during a full day:
+  - A change of GTK/GNOME Shell theme will re-run the command for the current state
+  - If several theme changes happen quickly enough, it is possible that the command will be ran several times in parallel: if that's a problem you should move your commands to a script and watch for other instances of that script when it is started

-## Install
+## Install/Update

 Clone this repo and run `path/to/repo/install.sh path/to/install/dir` from anywhere on your system to create the `adnts@n.darazaki` sub-directory and copy